 Self-employed wedding video director Mark Begley, last night hoarsely sketched out a screenplay he thought a 19-year-old Czech fitness instructor would be ‘absolutely perfect’ for.

-Begley, 31, told the photogenic Eliška Novotny, the project was ‘a radical vehicle that would play with and subvert accepted norms of beauty and propriety on a wedding day that doesn’t go strictly according to plan’.
+Begley, 31, told the photogenic and impossibly supple Eliška Novotny, the project was ‘a radical vehicle that would play with and subvert accepted norms of beauty and propriety on a wedding day that doesn’t go strictly according to plan’.

 “It’s actually very funny,” he said, staring intensely at a silent Novotny before swallowing noisily, “as well as being very subversive?
 But in a way that will totally strike a blow at the patriarchy.”